• Skip to primary navigation

 Conclusion:

-It uses LEDs and Zener diodes to show voltage with lights so we can see voltage level easily.
+Overall, Simple LED Voltmeter Circuit is cheap and easy way to check the power voltage; it uses LEDs and Zener diodes to show voltage with lights so we can see voltage level easily.

-It is very useful in many things like cars, battery chargers and other devices where we need to watch voltage.
+Furthermore, it is very useful in many things like cars, battery chargers and other devices where we need to watch voltage, also, this circuit give simple and good way to know if voltage is high or low.

 About Admin-Lavi